FactorioCalc/FactorioCalc/docs/guide.rst

     Outputs: plastic_bar 90/s, rocket_fuel 0/s
     Inputs: coal -34.6154/s, water -761.232/s, crude_oil -462.579/s

-And as shown in the summary, when producing plastic the the light-oil-cracking chemical plants are fully utilized.
+And as shown in the summary, when producing plastic the light-oil-cracking chemical plants are fully utilized.

 It should be noted that in order for this factory to work as intended the flow